jonahduckworth/flutter-skeleton/README.md

 # Flutter Skeleton

 ```
-boilerplate code giving you the start of a flutter app connected to firebase container:
+boilerplate code giving you the start of a flutter app connected to firebase.

+app includes:

 - login screen
 - create profile screen